- Louis-J. Troncet was a French teacher and school director who invented a version of a slide adder which he dubbed the Arithmographe.

-Calculators of Louis Troncet
+The Calculators of Louis Troncet

-After the slide adders of Claude Perrault, Caze and Heinrich Kummer, in 1889 the frenchman Louis-J. Troncet (b.
+After the slide adders of Claude Perrault, Caze and Heinrich Kummer, in 1889 the Frenchman Louis-J. Troncet (b.
 1850), a teacher (in Buzançais, département de l’Indre) and director of a school (in Reuilly), created his version of this type of calculator, which he called the Arithmographe.
 Troncet’s invention became so popular that the term “Troncet-type” is often used to refer to this class of devices.
 The device was in production almost 30 years.
 Millions units of this type were sold.
 It was on the market until the 1970s.

-Louis Troncet was a holder of four french patents: №123135 from 1878, №133106 (1879), №171473 (1885) and №197579 (1889) (never published as fees were not paid).
+Louis Troncet was a holder of four French patents: №123135 from 1878, №133106 (1879), №171473 (1885) and №197579 (1889) (never published as fees were not paid).
 The first patent (from 1878) was for a slide adder with dials, called Numerateur, which has never been put in production (see the lower patent drawing of the device).

 The devices of Troncet are typical of the small, usually hand-held, stylus-driven adding machines.
 They are often known as crook or cane adders, because of the shape of the input slots.
-The operator moved a stylus up or down the slot spaces to add or subtract the digit n.
+The operator moved a stylus up or down the slot spaces to add or subtract the digit in.
 If there was not enough space to move places, the stylus was forced to go over the hook and effect a carry to the next digit.

 The next three patents are for different versions of the Arithmographe (see the patent drawing of the third version from 1889).